ariadna-chaparro/ariadna-chaparro.github.io/page/about_en.md

 <img src="/assets/images/constela-cafe-logo-green-pronto.png" alt="Constela Cafe Logo" style="width:10vw">
 </a>

 Constela is a specialty coffee shop committed to both excellent service and giving the best cup of coffee to each customer.
-We have two locations in Mexico City, one on Ferrocarril de Cuernavaca in Polanco and another on Colima in Roma Norte
+We have two locations in Mexico City, one on Ferrocarril de Cuernavaca in Polanco and another on Colima in Roma Norte.
-I've worked there since it's inception on the concept and quality of coffee and now I am a Barista Trainer, Brand Ambassador y Roasting Manager
+I've worked there since it's inception on the concept and quality of coffee and now I am a Barista Trainer, Brand Ambassador y Roasting Manager.
 For more information visit us on Instagram [@constelacafe](https://www.instagram.com/constelacafe/?hl=en)

 ## Elemento Cafe | 2020-present
 <a href="https://www.instagram.com/elementocafe/">
 <img src="/assets/images/elemento.png" alt="Constela Cafe Logo" style="width:10vw">
 </a>
 Elemento is my personal brand of roasted coffee that I sill to cafes and restaurants.
 I believe that everyone deserves a good cup of coffee, without it being expensive.
-For information and orders, send me an email at [ariadna.chaparro@yahoo.com.mx](ariadna.chaparro@yahoo.com.mx)
+For information and orders, send me an email at [ariadna.chaparro@yahoo.com.mx](mailto:ariadna.chaparro@yahoo.com.mx)

 # Past Experience
 * __Starbucks \| 2011-2015__